-Facials Specialty - there are a total of seven Theory tests with a total of three retakes allowed.
+Facials Specialty - there are a total of nine Theory tests with a total of three retakes allowed.
 9 Practical's plus minimum required competencies.

-Overall grades have three parts: theory, skills, and professional skills.
+Overall grades have three parts: Knowledge/Theory (33.33%), Professional Skills (33.3%), and Skills (33.33%).
 The numerical grade is the average of these three categories.